What affects internet speed?

 At its core, a VPN's job is to encrypt your connection and send it through a secure VPN server.
-Because a VPN adds extra steps between you and the internet, it’s bound to slow down your connection somewhat.
-However, there are tips you can use to reduce the impact, and we’ll even see cases later where a premium service like NordVPN can make your internet faster!
+Because a VPN adds extra steps between you and the Internet, it’s bound to slow down your connection somewhat.
+However, there are tips you can use to reduce the impact, and we’ll even see cases later where a premium service like NordVPN can make your connection faster!

 So, what really causes latency?
 Below are a few aspects we should consider.

 When there are too many users connected to one server, the connection speed drops.
 Overload issues are common among free and slow VPNs that cram too many users into too few servers in the hope that being “free” is enough to gain users.
 Users of premium VPNs with extensive servers should never face latency.
-Here's where NordVPN's Quick Connect button comes in handy – it automatically picks theist server to give you the fastest speeds possible.
+NordVPN's Quick Connect button comes in handy here because it automatically picks the best server to give you the fastest speeds possible.

 So, it’s a matter of preference: do you prioritize maximum speed or data protection against snoopers?
 In terms of NordVPN security, next-generation AES-256 encryption implemented into the IKEv2/IPsec and OpenVPN security protocols gives users incredibly powerful data protection.

 - Internet speed offered by your ISP